-CCRA has indicated that the manner in which the eligible amount of a gift, as well as the amount of the advantage, are to be determined with regard to the nature of the various situations and fundraising events or activities, especially in situations where there is not a readily available market value comparison of the advantage.
-The following situations are discussed in the guidelines: fundraising dinners, charity auctions, lotteries, concerts, shows and sporting events, golf tournaments, and membership fees.
+CRA has indicated that the manner in which the eligible amount of a gift, as well as the amount of the advantage, are to be determined with regard to the nature of the various situations and fundraising events or activities, especially in situations where there is not a readily available market value comparison of the advantage.
+The following situations are discussed in Technical News No. 26, as well as Registered Charity Newsletter No. 17: fundraising dinners, charity auctions, lotteries, concerts, shows and sporting events, golf tournaments, and membership fees.

-In general, the following rules are to apply when determining the value of the advantage and the eligible amount in the various fundraising events and activities:
+In general, the following rules are to apply when determining the value of the advantage and the eligible amount in relation to fundraising events and activities:

-- The eligible amount of a gift at a fundraising event is the amount of the ticket price paid by a participant, less the amount of the advantage received by the participant, provided that the amount of the advantage is not more than 80% of the ticket price and the value of any advantage received by the participant can be reasonably quantified.
-In this regard, the position of CCRA as set out in IT-110R3 that no part of the cost of a lottery ticket may be considered as a gift continues to be applicable because it is not possible to reasonably quantify the amount of the advantage. - The attendance of celebrities at fundraising events will not be viewed as an advantage.
-However, any incremental amount paid for the right to participate in an activity (e.g. dinner, golf etc.) with a particular individual would not be viewed by CCRA as a gift. - When determining the value of the advantage received by the participants, there are two elements: - (a) The de minimis rule will not be applied towards the value of the activity that is the object of the fundraising event (e.g. the value of a meal at a fundraising dinner, the value of a comparable ticket for a concert, or the value of green fee, cart rental, and meal at a golf tournament etc.) For example, if a participant paid \$200 for a ticket to
+The eligible amount of a gift at a fundraising event is the amount of the ticket price paid by a participant, less the amount of the advantage received by the participant, provided that the amount of the advantage is not more than 80% of the ticket price and the value of any advantage received by the participant can be reasonably quantified.
+In this regard, the position of CRA as set out in IT-110R3 that no part of the cost of a lottery ticket may be considered as a gift continues to be applicable because it is not possible to reasonably quantify the amount of the advantage.